 A new masterplan for Brooklands Park on the South Coast of England regenerates and transforms the park into a science and discovery destination, following the principles of learning, inclusivity and wellbeing.

-Brooklands Park sits between the coastal towns of Worthing and Lancing acting as a green pathway from the seafront to the South Downs.
-The park’s heyday was in the 1960s and 70s where multiple concessions and attractions such as a paddling pool, model train line and mini golf course brought many locals and tourists to enjoy the area.
-However in recent times some areas of the park have fallen in to disrepair.
-The new masterplan proposes re-imagining the park as a science and discovery destination with a café and visitor centre with strong links to STEM subjects, viewing platforms, improved pathways, re-landscaped sensory gardens and new play areas.
-The proposed new centre acts as both a gateway from the park’s east entrance and a focal point from the south, drawing both local and new visitors into the park.
+Brooklands Park sits between the coastal towns of Worthing and Lancing and acts as a green pathway from the seafront to the South Downs.
+In the 1960s and 70s, multiple concessions and attractions including a paddling pool, model train line and mini golf course, brought many locals and tourists to the area.
+However, sections of the park fell into disrepair over the years, to which we responded with a proposal to re-imagine the park as a natural science destination.

 At the heart of the project sits a café and visitor centre with a strong educational focus on subjects including science, technology, engineering and mathematics.
 The new masterplan also encompasses viewing platforms, improved pathways, re-landscaped sensory gardens, and play zones.
 When completed, the centre will act as both a gateway from the park’s east entrance and a focal point from the south, to attract visitors from the neighbouring and wider communities.

 The design is inclusive and aims to facilitate social and physical wellbeing, providing a variety of flexible and comfortable social spaces, and the capacity to be used for larger groups.
 The new hub will be equipped with internal and external seating space, a café, toilets with baby changing facilities, compliant toilets and a changing place.
 The hub will serve as a semi-autonomous building, utilising sustainable resources and technology.